Elite Season 4 : Release Date, Cast, Plot And Trailer - World Top Trend

 Cast

-The cast includes in the previous year.
+We expect the cast to maintain its period 04, for instance, original cast in the previous period of the series.
+So in its season 04, we’re going to have Itza Escamilla, Miguel Bernardeau.
 Arón Piper, Omar Ayuso, Claudia Salas, and Georgina Amorós will reprise their roles, Claudia Salas, as Rebeca and Georgina Amorós as Cayetana.

-But there isn’t any clarity whether Sergio Momo (Yeray) and Malick (Leïti Sène) will be back also.
-There’s no verification on any new faces into the cast of the show yet.
+But there is no clarity if Sergio Momo as Yeray and Malick as it Sene will be back.
+We do not know about any fresh face debut for its season 04 right today.
+But will update you shortly about it.

 Plot

-There’s still no update on the storyline of the show.
-But we could expect some new characters in the show.
-In the last season, we watched Guzman, Samuel, Rebeca, Ander, and Omar are still at Las Encinas, so in the upcoming year, the fans will soon see what will happen to them and the story will likely be picking up from that point.
+There’s still no report on the narrative of this show.
+In any situation, we can expect some new characters in the series.
+In the previous season, we saw Guzman, Samuel, Rebeca, Ander, and Omar are still at Las Encinas, so from the up and coming season, the lovers will perceive what’s going to befall them and the storyline will get from there.

 Trailer